sethforprivacy/sethforprivacy.com/content/posts/community-drama-and-mobile-os.md

 +++
-title = "Why I Won't Recommend GrapheneOS" date = 2021-02-19T11:57:44-05:00 author = "Seth Simmons" authorTwitter = "sethisimmons" #do not include @ cover = ""
-tags = ["privacy", "GrapheneOS", "CopperheadOS", "CalyxOS"] keywords = ["privacy", "GrapheneOS", "CopperheadOS", "CalyxOS"] description = "" summary = ""
-showFullContent = false
-toc = true
-draft = false
+title = "Community Drama and My Search for a Privacy-Preserving Mobile OS" date = 2021-02-19T11:57:44-05:00 author = "Seth Simmons" authorTwitter = "sethisimmons" #do not include @ cover = "" tags = ["privacy", "Android", "GrapheneOS", "CopperheadOS", "CalyxOS"] keywords = ["privacy", "Android", "GrapheneOS", "CopperheadOS", "CalyxOS"] description = "Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security." summary = "Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security." showFullContent = false toc = true draft = false